cloudogu/ces-build-lib/README.md

     </repository>
 </distributionManagement>
 ```

-In addition you eihter have to pass an `url` to `useRepositoryCredentials()` or specify the nexus-staging-maven plugin in your pom.xml:
+In addition you either have to pass an `url` to `useRepositoryCredentials()` or specify the nexus-staging-maven plugin in your pom.xml:

 ```xml
   <plugin>